mohistH/monitor_brightness/README.md

 # monitor_brightness
-a demo built MFC to show how to control monitor brightness on win7
+a demo built by MFC to show how to control monitor brightness on win7

 ## about
   * 1. built with vs2010